-• WinLIRC at http://winlirc.sourceforge.net/ is a port for Windows.
+• WinLIRC is a port for Windows.
 It works a bit differently since it is just a collection of files in a folder that you run.
-More information on that can be found at using LIRC on Windows.
+More information on setting up WinLIRC can be found at configuring the system LIRC.

 macOS: